rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 **Managing Paperwork in Box**

-Rose staff stores and manages all acquisitions-related paperwork on Box.
-Box allows staff to access shared folders and communicate with one another inside the application, creating and maintaining a record of communications for each acquisition.
+Rose staff stores and manages all acquisitions-related paperwork on OneDrive.
+OneDrive allows staff to access shared folders and communicate with one another inside the application, creating and maintaining a record of communications for each acquisition.

-There are two Box folders that we use to manage this process.
-These can be found in the Rose Library structure under Core Service Areas-->Acquisitions and include the [Rose Library
+There are two OneDrive folders that we use to manage this process.
+These can be found in the Rose Library structure under Acquisitions and include the [Rose Library
 Purchases folder](https://emory.box.com/s/0jyoj8ia07zmbr09z9xcv3dfz8gc9zjn) and the [Rose Library Gifts-in-Kind folder](https://emory.box.com/s/3rvsv79sitkit3xwdqtnx1hv063y8o0l).
 The organization of these folders is different but should be straight forward.
 Most staff should not be updating or changing paperwork in these folders but, rather, using them for reference or as part of the accessioning process.
 As new collections move through the acquisitions process, the Accessioning Archivist will update the files and move or update the paperwork as needed.
-As paperwork moves through the process, the Accessioning Archivist will use the tagging, commenting, and task list functions in Box to update Rose Library and LITS staff members about the status of the acquisition or to alert someone when an action is required.
+As paperwork moves through the process, the Accessioning Archivist will use the tagging, commenting, and task list functions in OneDrive to update Rose Library and LITS staff members about the status of the acquisition or to alert someone when an action is required.

 There is a top level folder in the Acquisitions folder called [Potential Acquisitions Reports](<https://emory.box.com/s/0y3bp9tbhpcdjiq8ldbrnezmczjwlu31> "https://emory.box.com/s/0y3bp9tbhpcdjiq8ldbrnezmczjwlu31") for acquisitions to be discussed during curators meetings.
-When a curator completes the Potential Acquisitions Report form, a formatted Word document of the results will appear in this folder while, simultaneously, a record of the results appears in the Accessioning Workflow Airtable base.
+When a curator completes the Potential Acquisitions Report form, a formatted Word document of the results will appear in this folder while, simultaneously, a record of the results appears in the Acquisitions & Accessioning Airtable base.

 **Paperwork Required for Purchase Payment**